michaelaferguson/Instructional-Project-1/rough draft.md

 # How to Prepare
 Most importantly, prepare for the altitude.
 If you’re coming from the Front Range, you will likely be fine but spending at least a day up in Estes Park would be beneficial.
 If coming from further away, adjust longer.

 Consider hiking another fourteener if you haven’t already.
 Going up Longs via the Keyhole route is a good way to familiarize yourself with the mountain before you rope up onto it.
+Having a climbing background is not required, though recommended.
+Being physically capable and willing to make it up two pitches rated at Class III will likely be enough to get you there.